MileHacker Logo

 • Give yourself plenty of time to return your rental car to the airport facility.
 This can consume 30-60 minutes.

 • Arrive at the airport at least 2 hours before domestic flights and 3 hours for international flights.
-This allocates time for check-in, baggage drop, and security screening.
+This allocates time for check-in, bag check, and security screening.

 • Factor in potential traffic delays, especially if driving to Portland International Airport during peak hours.

-• Confirm your flight details and check for any schedule changes the day before departure.
-Check in online for your flight if possible.
-Double-check your accommodation for any forgotten items before you leave.
+• Confirm your flight details and check for any schedule changes the day prior to leaving.
+Check in online for your flight if you can.
+Double-check your place to stay for any forgotten things before you leave.

 Early Planning Pays Off

-Initiate your planning early, particularly for accommodation and winery reservations if you are visiting during the popular summer or fall harvest seasons.
+Initiate your planning early, particularly for accommodation and winery reservations if you are visiting during the popular in the summer or fall harvest seasons.